eliot-geek/Profession-CSharp-Developer/12. Deep Dive into OOP. Part 2/12. Projects/README.md

 - Each department and unit has its own head.
 - The Director leads the Organization.

+## Add the ability
+- To modify
+- To delete
+- To edit
+- To sort
+- Instances of Worker and Department

 ## Implementation and Demonstration
 - Implement and demonstrate the operation of the information system.
 - Display the results in the console or using a UI.